-Score: 10/20 Indicator 3.c: Solving urban challenges using data In addition to the currently identified challenges, your city is advised to work with various internal departments as well as other urban stakeholders in the city to identify other sectoral issues / challenges that may be tackled using data.
-The challenge should be clearly identified along with the relevant datasets.
+Indicator 3.c: Solving urban challenges using data

+Your city is advised to identify the most pressing urban challenges across various domains / sectors with the help of other urban stakeholders in the city, especially city departments.
+The challenge should be clearly identified along with the relevant datasets available in the city that may help in solutioning.
 Insights derived from the datasets should be analysed.

-Since your city has an operational ICCC in place, it can be utilised for analysing urban challenges.
-Score: 20/30 Indicator 3.d: Analytics capability Your city is advised to analyze the current areas where analytics is being used.
-Based on this, the city may like to identify other areas where similar analytics or more advanced analytics may be utilized.
+Indicator 3.d: Analytics capability

+various types of analytics:

+Your city is advised to identify the relevant data streams and consider applying intelligent techniques to uncover insights from the available data and generate actionable insights.
 Your city may also utilize its already operationalized ICCC for this kind of analysis.
-Your city may be like to explore various types of analytics: - Descriptive (Tells you what happened in the past) - Diagnostic (Helps you understand why something happened in the past) - Predictive (predicts what is most likely to happen in the future) - Prescriptive (Analytics recommends actions you can take to affect those outcomes)
+Your city may be like to explore

+- Descriptive (Tells you what happened in the past) - Diagnostic (Helps you understand why something happened in the past) - Predictive (predicts what is most likely to happen in the future) - Prescriptive (Analytics recommends actions you can take to affect those outcomes)

-Score
+Score 50 100

-Score: 20/30

 Indicator 4.a: Sensors for data collection

 As part of Smart City initiatives, city may be deploying sensors and other devices.
 Your city may consider utilising the data collected from the Field Sensors and Devices which may be in the forms mentioned below to derive actionable insights:

-- Hierarchical files (JSON, XML, YAML, etc.)
+- Hierarchical Files (JSON, XML, YAML, etc.)

-- Real-time stream
+- Real-time Stream

 - Objects

 - Videos

 - Images

 - Locational Data

+If your city has an ICCC or any other command centre, that may also be utilizing data from sensors.

 Indicator 4.b: Number of datasets on SCODP

 Your city has initiated its journey towards publishing datasets on the Smart Cities Open Data Portal.
 CDO is advised to further study the dataset templates (75+) present on the Smart Cities Open Data Portal and publish more datasets.
 CDO is advised to engage with various department heads and identify datasets that may be relevant, open and sharable.
 City is advised to ensure the datasets are of utmost quality and relevant for the users.

 Indicator 4.c: Schedule for Updating Datasets on SCODP

-Score: 2/30

 It is of utmost importance that the datasets published on SCODP stays relevant and updated for improved and sustained usage.
 Therefore, your city is advised to update all your datasets on a periodic basis (monthly, quarterly, biannually, annually) by maintaining a data sets' updating schedule.
 Datasets that currently exist on the Smart Cities Open Data Portal may also be revised and updated as per schedule.

-Score: 10/10

-Score: 20/20

 Indicator 4.d: Number of APIs on SCODP

 In addition to static datasets in csv formats, your city is advised to also start publishing data through web services.
 CDO, with the help of data coordinators, may look into various departments' MIS and other data systems that showcase real-time data and follow SCODP procedures / processes to publish datasets in the form of APIs.

-Score: 0/10

 Indicator 4.e: Spatial Readiness

 Your city is advised to utilize the existing GIS layers to draw insights and include these insights for better urban planning.
 Further, your city is advised to look at more arenas where geospatial data could be utilized.
+Your city may also utilise the ICCC to visualize the location-based datasets to be able to better understand the data.
 Once the layers are defined, your city may like to ensure the quality of data is maintained and there are no location coordinates or areas falling outside the specified boundaries.